Heroin Detox at Clearbrook Treatment Centers

 These are some of the most basic signs that someone might need a detox and heroin addiction treatment.
 A severe change or decline in health and physical appearance are also indicators of drug addiction.
 Getting to the root problem often requires a heroin detox combined with in-depth treatment that addresses the addiction to heroin itself.

-Following the completion of our heroin detox in Pennsylvania, patients will then move onto our residential treatment program, where patients live on-site under 24-hour supervision to ensure they stay on track.
+Following the completion of our heroin detox, patients will then move onto our residential treatment program, where patients live on-site under 24-hour supervision to ensure they stay on track.
 This program also separates addicts from any addiction triggers that may be present in their daily surroundings.
 An environment away from these triggers allows patients to complete their substance abuse treatment without any distractions.

-The heroin detox at our Pennsylvania rehab center serves as the first step of recovery.
+The heroin detox treatments offered at Clearbrook Massachusetts and Clearbrook Pennsylvania serve as the first step of recovery.
 Because the earlier phases of recovery are usually the most demanding, offering a detox treatment specifically designed to manage the initial withdrawal symptoms is crucial to the recovery process.

 A full heroin detox and addiction treatment plan can aid in recovery and long-term sobriety.
-Contact us today to learn more about our substance abuse treatment center and our other addiction treatment programs.
+Contact us today to learn more about our substance abuse treatment centers and our other addiction treatment programs.